 In recent years, I have occasionally returned to the Town Hall, to give talks to Dewsbury & District Photographic Society, who meet in the Mayor’s Parlour.
 That hasn’t changed much in the last 5 decades.

-But let’s dwell on the happy times.
 The Town Hall remains the focal point of Dewsbury.
 It continues to host weddings and conferences.
 It’s spectacularly ornate rooms have been used in television and films and its 700 seat hall is used for award ceremonies, elections, concerts and many other celebrations.
 It certainly holds many happy memories for me and it hasn’t changed much at all in the last 50 years (except the stonework is actually cleaner!).
 I must pay it a visit.